 enjoys the process of discovery to arrive at creative solutions with

 individual professors and at the department level.
+In addition, Melissa is one of two Quality Matters Coordinators for UAA.
 Melissa brings ten

 years of experience from the education and the non-profit sectors to her